MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-WebServicesVirtualDirectory.md

 ```

 ### -Force
-!!!
-Exchange Server 2010

-The Force parameter specifies whether to suppress the warning or confirmation messages that appear during specific configuration changes.

-!!!
-Exchange Server 2013

-The Force switch specifies whether to suppress the warning or confirmation messages that appear during specific configuration changes.

-!!!
-Exchange Server 2016

 The Force switch specifies whether to suppress warning or confirmation messages.
 You can use this switch to run tasks programmatically where prompting for administrative input is inappropriate.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter